 - ½ cup plus 1 tablespoon (135ml) heavy cream

 - Preheat oven to 350F/180C.
 Line 30-32 mini muffin cups with liners.
 Set aside.

 - Make the ganache first: In a medium heat-proof bowl, place chocolate and heavy cream.
-Melt mixture in the microwave in 20 second-intervals, stirring between each interval, until melted and smooth.
+Melt the mixture in the microwave in 20-second intervals, stirring between each interval, until melted and smooth.
 Alternatively, you can set the bowl over a saucepan of simmering water, stirring occasionally.
 Cover the bowl and leave to cool until it has reached room temperature and thickens.
 It should be ready by the time the cupcakes are able to be frosted.

 - Store cupcakes in an airtight container in the refrigerator for up to 3 days.
 Allow to reach room temperature before serving.

 Due to the dairy in the frosting, this mini brownie cupcakes recipe should be kept in the fridge, although they’ll be fine sitting at room temperature for up to a few hours.
 Don’t serve cold, though, because the frosting will be hard and unpleasant.
 Some people have also asked me if the frosting will melt.
 Unless it’s under direct sunlight or a humid day, it should be fine.
 I’ve never had trouble with that before.